A Metadata Guide

 One tried and true way to improve metadata usage is to adopt controlled vocabulary lists, or CVLs.
 CVLs are words or phrases that are acceptable inputs for associated metadata fields.
 This ensures values are entered consistently — whether it’s a manual or automated process.
 CVLs greatly reduce opportunities for human error while keeping assets organized and easy to find via search and filter features.

 Deliberate metadata management helps teams make the most of their content.
 To execute this properly, resources need to be devoted specifically to administering metadata.
-This requires a system (usually a DAM platform) and someone — or a team — to manage the schema, keep things updated, and address issues as they arise.
-This investment is well worth it when content is clear, organized, and can be easily used by the whole business — from marketing and sales to partners and vendors.
+This requires a system (usually a DAM platform) and someone — or some team — to manage the schema, keep things updated, and address issues as they arise.
+This investment is well worth it when it results in content that is clear, organized, and easily used by the whole business — from marketing and sales to partners and vendors.

 Interested in learning more about how a DAM solution can help your organization improve the findability and searchability of your content with metadata?
 See our solution in action.
 Request, watch, or click through a demo of Acquia DAM (Widen) today.